fboender/scriptform/doc/MANUAL.md

 - You should limit harmful forms to specific users.
 See the [Users](#users) chapter for more information.

 - User passwords have no salt.
-This makes them slightly easier to bruteforce en-mass.
+This makes them slightly easier to brute-force en-mass.

 - Scriptform does not natively support secure HTTPS connections.
+This means usernames and passwords are transmitted over the line in nearly plain text.
+  If
-This means usernames and passwords are transmitted over the line in nearly plaintext.
-If you wish to prevent this, you should put Scriptform behind a proxy that *does* support HTTPS, such as Apache.
+  you wish to prevent this, you should put Scriptform behind a proxy that *does* support HTTPS, such as Apache.
 For more information on that, see the "Invocations" chapter.